If you love hiking and exploring nature, there are several beautiful hiking trails in Huntsville, Alabama, for you to check out.

 1) Blevins Gap Nature Preserve

 This preserve has 994 acres of natural facility located in southern Huntsville.
 It Is a few minutes away from the residential and commercial spots.

 The preserve is divided into two parts- the north and south of Cecil Ashburn Drive.

 You will also come across a few wet weather waterfalls and a rocky incline in between the trail hike.
 The trailheads Belvin’s Gap, Valley Bend, and Sugar Tree Place provide some of the best places for picnics and gatherings.

 2) Monte Sano State Park

-This beautiful hiking trails in Huntsville Alabama covers 2140 acres.
+These beautiful hiking trails in Huntsville cover 2140 acres.
 It is located on top of a mountain and overlooks a spectacular panorama.